ChristopherSalam/blog/_posts/2015-7-19-Live-Coding-I.md

 alice -->
         Object {teeth: "clean"}
 ```
-There's more good things that happen with **call** and **apply**, they allow us to add arguments.
-Call lets us add our arguments as additional parameters.
+There's more good things that happen with **call** and **apply**, they allow us to utilize additional arguments. **Call** lets us add our arguments as additional parameters.
 Here's an example using mouthwash:

 ```javascript
 mouthwash = function (isCoolMint, isFresh) {